-Drain the dumplings well in a colander, then, I recommend pan frying them.
+Then, I recommend pan frying them in a large skillet.
 This is the best way to cook pierogies, because it gives you both a tender and crisp exterior.

-I do this in some butter, scallions, and parsley in a nonstick skillet:
+I do this in some butter or olive oil, scallions, and parsley in a nonstick skillet over medium heat:

 Fry for about 2-3 minutes on each side, until golden brown.